lnsongxf/dimeanalytics/README.md

 In that folder, run this in your console `mkdocs build`.
 This should create another folder `/_MkDocs/site/` with many sub-folders.
 In the `/site/` folder you should also find a file called `index.html`.
 Click that file and it should open as a webpage in your default browser.

-If you click on any link you will not get to the next page immediately.
-You will get to a page that looks like the image below (it looks different in different browsers, this is from Google chrome).
-Click on in the `index.html` link on that page and you will get to the link destination.
-This will not happen once we have uploaded your page, this is only when you test your site locally on your computer.
+If you click on any link you will not get to the next page immediately since you are browsing the files locally and that works slightly different.
+What will happen depends on your browser or if you are using a Mac or a PC.
+In Safari on a Mac, for example, you are taken to a folder in the `/site/` folder in finder where you will find another `index.html` file that you can click on to get to the page the link was pointing to.

+In Google Chrome on a PC you will get to a page that looks like the image below.
+There you click on the `index.html` link and you will get to the link destination.
 ![image](https://user-images.githubusercontent.com/15911801/53439689-a1ad9800-39d0-11e9-9272-5b9b4a8a1d95.png)

-When you are done, submit a pull request with your edits to the master branch, and we will review your edits and then upload them.
+When you are done with your edits, submit a pull request with your edits to the master branch, and we will review your edits and then upload them.

 ## Uploading new edits to https://worldbank.github.io/dimeanalytics/